 Assignable modulators

-In addition to the amplitude envelopes hardwired into the sound engines the PolyPulse offers a per-voice / channel assignable modulation system.
+In addition to the sound engines amplitude envelopes the PolyPulse has a per-voice / channel assignable modulation system.
 Currently modulators can be assigned to parameters of the following systems:

 • Sound engines